MWRuszczycky/btx/README.md

 ## To do and known issues

 1. "At" symbols (i.e., `@`) in comments that are separated from the references by line breaks will cause the parser to fail.
-This isn't a big deal, because you can still have ,`@` symbols in the BibTeX fields and the comments that immediately follow the references and are not separated by line breaks; however, it still needs to be fixed.
+This isn't a big deal, because you can still have ,`@` symbols in the *BibTeX* fields and the comments that immediately follow the references and are not separated by line breaks; however, it still needs to be fixed.
-2. Add complete list of BibTeX entry types.
+2. Add complete list of *BibTeX* entry types.
 Right now there are only about a half dozen.
 3. Add an option to run a script without writing to the files so that you can test it out before using it.
-4. Improve the REPL functionality.
+4. Improve the REPL functionality and output formatting.
 5. The general help string needs to be written.
-6. Errors should be `Text` and not `String`.
-7. Several functions still need commenting.
+6. Several functions still need commenting.
-8. More testing to try and find more problems.
+7. More testing to try and find more problems.